 There are Stereo RCA input and output ports, volume control, stereo mini-jack input, Bluetooth pair button, USB, and power inlet.
 It should be noted that the volume control also doubles up with the power switch on the back.
 This can cause some annoyance, especially when there is no remote control included.
 This should be fine if you only plan to use it for PC via USB-in or Bluetooth.

 The Audioengine A2+ speaker’s amplifiers are a conservatively-rated class A/B analog monoblock design.
 This traditional amplifier configuration is said to provide better quality audio and superior flexibility.
 All the circuit boards for the preamp and power sections are also vertically attached for maximum mechanical shock defense.
 The A2+ speakers use audiophile-quality, ferrofluid-cooled silk dome tweeters with neodymium magnets, which hold up well under high power.

 Installation and Setup

 When unboxing you’ll find that the speakers are well packed and covered with a microfiber bag to protect the finish from scratches or smudges.
 Upon removal of all the contents, you should also find two bags with a power cord and cables.
 Both speakers are labeled left or right, but this should be obvious as the left speaker has all the output and input controls, and a volume/power button.

 The quick-start guide recommends that the speakers be placed well away from walls, which is a common suggestion for speaker designs with a bass port.
 Audioengine also suggests that you be on the same level as the speaker drivers, so you can get the best frequency response and imaging.
-Depending on how you plan to use the speakers, and what way you plan to connect, leave some space at the back of the left sided speaker.
+Depending on how you plan to use the speakers, and what way you plan to connect, leave some space at the back of the left-sided speaker.
 If you plan to access the controls often, volume can also be adjusted on your computer or smartphone if that is the only control you wish to change often.

 Sound and Performance